junwha/FastFit/docs/web.md

 - **Address :** `/users/recommendations.html`

-Enter your gender, age, occupation, or a list of your favorite movie genres here. we'll suggest movies you might enjoy according to the provided information.
+Enter your gender, age, occupation, or a list of your favorite movie genres here.
+We'll suggest 10 movies you might enjoy according to the provided information.
 You can omit some fields if you want.

 Some input fields only accepts a limited number of values.
 If you enter an invalid input, an error message will be displayed.
 Please see the [Available Inputs](/docs/available-inputs.md) page to check which values are allowed.